Zauderer v. Office of Disciplinary Counsel of Supreme Court of Ohio: Supreme Court

-Zauderer petitioned to the Supreme Court on several issued raised by the case, which accepted the case and heard oral arguments on January 7, 1985.
+Zauderer petitioned to the Supreme Court on several issues raised by the case, which accepted the case and heard oral arguments on January 7, 1985.
 The Court issued its decision on May 25, 1985.
 While the Court reversed some of the disciplinary actions against Zauderer by the Supreme Court of Ohio, it affirmed that court's decision that the state could regulate commercial speech.
 With Justice Lewis F. Powell Jr. not participating in the case, the opinion of a generally-unanimous count was written by Justice Byron White, joined in full by Justices Blackmun and Stevens, and in part by Brennan and Marshall (both who joined a concurrence in part and dissent in part) and in part by Burger, Rehnquist and O'Connor (who also joined in a separate concurrence in part and dissent in part).

 The principal matter of Zauderer centered on the requirement of Ohio's Disciplinary Rules for disclosure of contingent-fee arrangements.
 White wrote: